 In considering the merits of the proposed rule, the turbulence encountered on the model rule's journey thus far is telling.
-As detailed in the CLS comments (at page 9 of 23, submitted January 31, 2018), numerous jurisdictions have taken action (or declined to take action) based on grave reservations about the wisdom and Constitutionality of the model rule.
+As detailed in the CLS comments (at pages 4 and 11-15, submitted May 3, 2018), numerous jurisdictions have noted their grave reservations about the wisdom and constitutionality of the model rule.
+As CLS notes in its comments (at page 10), the ABA's claim that multiple jurisdictions have adopted this rule is factually incorrect; only one (Vermont) has